 Those last kilometers were tempting since I could see some buses on the road and they could deliver me really close to where I wanted to go.
 It was kind of hard to watch them go by and think about what I could do but I just closed my eyes and kept going.
 When I got to Frankfurter am Oder, I decided to buy some ice cream and it made things even better.

-This part of the walk through Frankfurt am Oder is really hard to explain.
+This part of the walkthrough Frankfurt am Oder is really hard to explain.
 I knew I was close to Poland and I knew this would be over soon.
-I was walking faster, taking less pictures and, when I saw a sign pointing how close I was to Slubice I felt like screaming really loud.
+I was walking faster, taking fewer pictures and, when I saw a sign pointing how close I was to Slubice I felt like screaming really loud.

 When I saw the bridge that stands between Frankfurt am Oder and Slubice, I can easily say that almost cried.
 I had spent my last two days walking to Poland and it was amazing.
 I can hardly describe how I felt when I saw the Oder under me and I knew I was walking where Germany meets Poland.